 < in the making..

-The piece is based on a 3:4 frame from a tourist map of the city centre, which is then scaled 10x.
+The piece is based on a tourist map of the city centre, which is then scaled up.
 The streets are made out of different tires with according width to match the streets' hierarchy; the river that flows through Dresden, Elbe, is marked by an exposed blue puncture-protecting belt.
 The tires are glued together, with reinforced connections to maintain rigidity.